-- 1 payment to the base fee-for-service rate. - (g) No later than August 1, 2013, the Department shall issue a purchase of care solicitation for Accountable Care Entities (ACE) to serve any children and parents or caretaker relatives of children eligible for medical assistance under this Article.
-An ACE may be a single corporate structure or a network of providers organized through contractual relationships with a single corporate entity.
+- payment for medical services is made on a capitated basis.
+1 - (g) No later than August 1, 2013, the Department shall issue a purchase of care solicitation for Accountable Care Entities (ACE) to serve any children and parents or caretaker relatives of children eligible for medical assistance under this Article.
+An ACE may be a single corporate structure or a of providers organized through network contractual relationships with a single corporate entity.
 The solicitation shall require that: - (1) An ACE operating in Cook County be capable of serving at least 40,000 eligible individuals in that county; an ACE operating in Lake, Kane, DuPage, or Will Counties be capable of serving at least 20,000 eligible individuals in those counties and an ACE operating in other regions of the State be capable of serving at least 10,000 eligible individuals in the region in which it operates.
-During initial periods of mandatory enrollment, the shall require its enrollment services Department contractor to use a default assignment algorithm that ensures if possible an ACE reaches the minimum enrollment levels set forth in this paragraph. - (2) An ACE must include at a minimum the following providers: primary care, specialty care, of hospitals, and behavioral healthcare. - (3) An ACE shall have a governance structure that includes the major components of the health care delivery system, including one representative from each of the groups listed in paragraph (2).
+During initial periods of mandatory enrollment, the Department shall require its enrollment services contractor to use a default assignment algorithm that ensures if possible an ACE reaches the minimum enrollment levels set forth in this paragraph. - (2) An ACE must include at a minimum the following providers: primary care, specialty care, of hospitals, and behavioral healthcare. - (3) An ACE shall have a governance structure that includes the major components of the health care delivery system, including one representative from each of the groups listed in paragraph (2).